-12A letter of credit is a financial document that facilitates international as well as domestic trade.
+A letter of credit (LC) is a financial document that facilitates international and domestic trade.
 It substitutes the bank credit for the credit of the customer.
 There are two basic types of letters of credit – commercial and standby.
-The commercial letter of credit is considered as the primary mechanism of payment while the standby LC is a secondary mechanism.
+The commercial LC is the primary payment mechanism, while the standby LC is a secondary mechanism.

 Definition of Letter of Credit

 A letter of credit is a document from a third party (with no direct interest in the transaction), mostly a bank or a financial institution, that guarantees the payment of funds for goods and services to the seller once the seller submits the required documents.
 The bank needs to have certain documents in possession before issuing the LC.
 This letter is as good as a guarantee to the seller that the payment will be cleared even if the buyer fails to do so—the risk of non-payment shifts from the seller to the bank.
 Generally, the entire process of a letter of credit also involves another bank that works as an advisor to the seller.
 The issuing bank authorizes the advisory bank to pay the seller.

 The commercial LC has been used for ages to facilitate the process of payment in domestic as well as international trade like import and export LC.
 In fact, its usage will increase with the development of the global economy.
 All international letters of credit are governed by the regulatory body of the International Chamber of Commerce under the Uniform Customs and Practice for Documentary Credits.

 Since the LCs have been in use for centuries and there is a uniform regulatory code for the letters of credit, there are certain characteristics that are standard and are present uniformly in all letters of credit: